Yes, scans are preformed by a fully qualified ultrasound technicians.

 You will usually have your routine scans with your local NHS Trust.
 Bump2Baby scans do not replace your NHS routine scans.
 NHS scans are there to monitor the well-being and progress of your developing baby.

 Bump2Baby scans are there to enable you and your partner access to ultrasound services between your routine scans to either confirm pregnancy viability as an early scan, check the gender of your baby prior to your 20-week scan (or after if the baby hides), or to get a head start in the bonding process with your baby.

-Payment for 2D, 3D, and 4D baby scans can be made by credit/debit card.
-We do require a £20 non-refundable deposit for all packages when booking.
-We request a 48-hour cancellation if you wish to cancel.
+Payment for 2D, 3D and 4D Baby Scans can be made by debit/credit card.
+We do require a £20 deposit for all packages when booking.
+We request a 48 hour cancellation if you wish to cancel.
 If an appointment is cancelled after 48 hours, your deposit will become non-refundable.